mariopeixoto/react-router-rails/README.md

 ## Roadmap

 1. Better handle of production version

   Instead of explicit require minified version, we should make it possible to configure that in the environment config files like the react-rails configuration (ex. config.react_router_variant = :production)

 ## Acknowledgements

 This gem is highly inspired and based on [React Rails](https://github.com/reactjs/react-rails) code.
 Thanks!

+A big thanks to [@troter](https://github.com/rpflorence) who implemented the server-side rendering engine for this gem.

 [React Router](https://github.com/rackt/react-router/) by [Ryan Florence](https://github.com/rpflorence), [Michael Jackson](https://github.com/mjackson) licensed under the [MIT license](https://github.com/rackt/react-router/blob/master/LICENSE)